University of Colorado Denver: College of Arts & Media

 Built in 1876, the Emmanuel Gallery is Denver's oldest standing church structure.
 In 1973, Emmanuel became part of the Auraria Campus.
 Today it is an art gallery managed by the College of Arts & Media at CU Denver.

 The College of Arts & Media (CAM) was the first college in Colorado devoted exclusively to Arts and Entertainment.
 The college is focused on the intersections of arts, technology, and commerce.
 With over 1,300 students in the college, it is one of the largest arts colleges in the Western U.S. CAM houses three departments: Music & Entertainment Industry Studies, Film & Television, and Visual Arts.
 The Music & Entertainment Industry Studies (MEIS) is one of the only contemporary focused music departments in the U.S. It is nationally known and ranked as one of the top contemporary music departments.
-MEIS attracts students from throughout the country and has over 500 enrolled students.
-There are currently four emphasis programs in MEIS: Music Business, Recording Arts, Music Performance, and Singer/Songwriter.
-The facilities used by the program include five recording studios, 16 practices rooms, a piano lab, a 200-seat King Center Recital Hall, and a 500-seat King Center Concert Hall.
+MEIS attracts students from throughout the country and has over 500 enrolled students.The facilities used by the program include five recording studios, 16 practices rooms, a piano lab, a 200-seat King Center Recital Hall, and a 500-seat King Center Concert Hall.
 The Film & Television Program is the only BFA film and television program in Colorado.
 Over 250 students are enrolled in the department.
-The curriculum is hands-on and students generally start making films in Production One during the second semester of their freshman year.
-The Visual Arts Department houses programs in Art History, 3D Digital Animation, Photography, Digital Design, Illustration, and Art Practices.
-The college houses the renowned Digital Animation Center (DAC).
-All of the programs in the College of Arts & Media are hands-on and career-focused.

 Graduate school

 The Graduate School at CU Denver | Anschutz awards more graduate degrees than any other institution in Colorado.
 The school consists of nearly 60 graduate programs.
 The departments running these programs are housed in the schools and colleges on both campuses of the university.
-These offerings include both department-based and interdisciplinary programs in architecture and planning, arts and media, biomedical sciences, business, education and human development, engineering and applied sciences, humanities, sociology, applied mathematics, nursing, public affairs, public health, chemistry, and social sciences.
+These offerings include both department-based and interdisciplinary programs.
 Graduate programs at CU Anschutz offer MS and PhD degrees focusing on basic, clinical and translational research in the biomedical sciences.